Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "I’ll get it," Daar agreed and followed his nose into the kitchen.

 ...How did someone make tea, anyway?
-Hot water, tea bag...something like that.
+Hot water, tea bag... something like that.

 He didn’t find tea bags.
 He found a loose bag of dark green curls in a box marked *‘Oolong tea.’* He transferred a spoonful of that into a coffee cup, considered it, and decided that there was nowhere near enough in there, so added two more spoons.
 One splashing cupful of boiling water later, and he had achieved Tea.
 He hoped.